saptarshibasu/azure-study/README.md

 * For premium SSDs, standard SSDs, and standard HDDs: When you disable or delete your key, any VMs with disks using that key will automatically shut down
 * For ultra disks: when you disable or delete a key, any VMs with ultra disks using the key won't automatically shut down
 * All successful scale actions and autoscale failures are logged in Activity Log
+* Ephemeral OS disks work well for stateless workloads, where applications are tolerant of individual VM failures, but are more affected by VM deployment time or reimaging the individual VM instances.
+With Ephemeral OS disk, you get lower read/write latency to the OS disk and faster VM reimage
+* Ephemeral disks do not support:
+  * Capturing VM images
+  * Disk snapshots
+  * Azure Disk Encryption
+  * Azure Backup
+  * Azure Site Recovery
+  * OS Disk Swap
+* A read-only lock on a resource group that contains a virtual machine prevents all users from starting or restarting the virtual machine.
+These operations require a POST request

 VM Details | Availability
 ---------- | ------------